The Townsville Writers and Publishers Centre (TWPC) will release an Anthology of short stories inspired by a single word: Infection.

-I just try to think about what I like to write, which usually falls into a romance category.
+I just try to think about what I like to write, which usually falls into a romance category, so I think ‘OK, I’ll go from there and try to figure out what else it is I want to write about’.
 With Infection, I thought I might do something on cattle station with a deadly cattle disease that forces two people who don’t really want to get along to be quarantined on the farm together and the conflict can go from there.
-I also had the idea of writing about an STD.
+I also had the idea of writing about an STD because that’s a topical thing to read about, that may help people at the same time.
 But in the end, I wrote a historical story linked to one of my novels.
-It’s set in a made-up country and it’s an historical piece about the deadly disease that killed off some of the members of the Royal family, changing history.
+It’s set in a made-up country and it’s just a historical piece about the deadly disease that killed off some of the members of the Royal family and therefore changed the course of history.

 How did other writers interpret the theme?